 Haida, a Hebrew round

 Haida is vigorous and fun - there are two spots that invite a clap, adding to the rhythmic feeling of this song.
-A favorite, frequently requested!
+Along with "Coffee," this is a favorite, frequently requested!

 The Hart, He Loves the High Hill

 This brisk but pretty round from England compares a deer to a rabbit, and a man to a woman!

 Have You Seen the Ghost of John